How to avoid scope creep

 When you start to plan, write down all the project goals and expectations.
 Then list all the tasks that are needed to reach the goals.

-Organise the tasks in chronological order, giving each a target date for completion.
+Organize the tasks in chronological order, giving each a target date for completion.

 Include all project milestones and specific points along the project timeline, like the start or end date of phases within the project.
 It is also important to include flexibility for any changes or emergencies.